 It doesn’t have to be that way.
-Our specialist fraud solicitors are here to get the situation under control, and turn the tide in your favour so that you can get your life back.
+Our specialist fraud lawyers are here to get the situation under control, and turn the tide in your favour so that you can get your life back to normal.

 A fraud allegation can feel like a cloud over your life.
 It can be a shock if the allegation is very different from what really happened.
 Most people in this situation have no previous convictions.
 They never expected to be a criminal suspect.
 They may be naive about how to deal with investigators.
 That puts them at risk of making mistakes.

 After the ordeal of an interview under caution, other worries can kick in: The possibility of a trial, fear of prison or of losing your home and other assets.
 That's before considering what can happen to your reputation and long term plans.